yujiri8/yujiri.xyz/software/pythontut5.md

 </expand-note>

+Once you've done that: want to try improving the AI so it can't lose?
 I left it out of the main project because it's not essential practice for learning functions, but it's certainly a good exercise, and not as difficult as it sounds if you plan out and pseudocode the AI's strategy before you jump into it.
 If you feel like it, keep the old random AI function around and name them `random_ai_move` and `smart_ai_move` or something, and let the player pick which one they want to face!
 (You could have a local variable `ai_move` inside `play`, and set it to `random_ai_move` or `smart_ai_move` after the player picks.)

 [Next lesson: Exceptions and IO](pythontut6)